cryptax/cryptax.github.io/content/posts/advent2023.md

 - Python
 ---

 *Advent of Code* is a coding competition, with one new challenge per day during December.
+I'll update this post every time I have time to solve some challenges.

-**SPOILER ALERT** in this post!
+As it would be a long (and boring?) post to include all the details of my code, I'll just highlight the important points or things I learned doing it. **SPOILER ALERT** though: don't read this post if you're doing the challenge yourself.

 # Advent of Code - December 1st